 If you make graphics to publicize your section’s events, consult the AFS Visual Brand Guidelines and send your graphic to AFS staff at [email protected] before you share it publicly in any way.

 You must have approval from AFS staff to create any off-site communication platform or resource, including any channel used for discussion, like a listserv or Facebook group, or any platform to disseminate information, like an independent website.
 In addition, you must give [email protected], [email protected], and your section’s @afsnet.org address administrative privileges to each channel, and share information about how staff can access them.
 Once established, you are responsible for keeping any off-site groups in sync with your section’s most up-to-date list of members.
 Contact [email protected] for help.

 Communicating with Section Members

-Your online group directory is the most complete and current list of all who have joined your section using AFS tools, including our online and print membership forms; bear in mind that this group probably includes members who have joined the online group but who have not paid dues.
-Any communications directed at section members must include all those members.
-The only way to do that is to use the tools that AFS provides for communicating with your section.
-(As of 9/1/2021, you should send your message to [email protected]; we will send your message on your behalf.
-Stay tuned for new communication options later this year.)
+The AFS membership database keeps the most complete and current list of all who have joined your section using AFS tools, including our online and print membership forms.
+This group probably includes members who have joined the online group but who have not paid dues; further, new section members can join any time, and existing section members can update their contact information in the AFS system any time.
+Any communications directed at the section must include all section members and use the most up-to-date contact information available.
+The only way to do that is to send your message through the AFS system.
+You should send your message to [email protected] or submit this form to Email Your Section, and we will send your message on your behalf.

 As of December 2013, any registered member of the AFS online community can freely join your online group, including individuals who are not members of AFS.
 AFS members are prompted annually to submit dues payments when they join or renew their AFS membership, of whatever type.
 However, we will not attempt to remove people from the group for non-payment of dues.
-This means that the online directory of your section will now almost certainly include both dues-paying and non-dues paying members.
 We recommend that you prompt your members to make an annual contribution to the section.

 If you need to contact only section members who are current in their dues payments, you must request that list from AFS, giving us at least a few days to prepare it.